Salmon

-Salmon (Salmo salar) is one of the most important predatory fish in the ecosystem.
-This magnificent fish is also highly sought after as both a food and sport fish – not least in traditional salmon rivers where fishing is exclusive and attracts many Swedish and foreign anglers.
+the Atlantic salmon (Salmo salar) is one of the most important predatory fish in the ecosystem.
+This magnificent fish is also highly sought after as both a food and for recreational fishing – espesially in traditional salmon rivers where fishing is exclusive and attracts many Swedish and international anglers.

-In Sweden, there are three main stocks of salmon: Baltic salmon, Atlantic salmon and Vänerlax (Gullspångslax).
+In Sweden, there are three main populations of salmon: Baltic salmon, Atlantic salmon and Vänerlax (Gullspångslax).

 Salmon stocks have been severely affected by hydropower development